 If oliguria or hypotension occurs, direct attention toward support of blood pressure and renal perfusion.
 Exchange transfusions or dialysis may be required as a means of reversing hypotension and/or substituting for disordered renal function.

-In the short-term controlled clinical trials of Tekamlo, 17% of patients treated with Tekamlo were ≥ 65 years.
+In the short-term controlled clinical trials of Tekamlo, 17% of patients treated with Tekamlo were 65 years and older.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

 Additional Tekamlo Information